Tendrl/tendrl-ansible/roles/tendrl-storage-node/README.md

 This role expects that the repositories with Tendrl packages (and it's dependencies) are already available on the machine.

-If you want to be able to provision Gluster clusters with Tendrl, make *Gluster Gdeploy* rpm repository available on *Tendrl Storage Node* machines and update related role variables (see details below).

 Role Variables
 --------------